phreda4/phreda4.github.io/index.md

 When you define a word, you can use previously defined words, or the current word for recursive words.

-When start a program, the dictionary have basic definitions:
+When you start a program, the dictionary has the following basic definitions:

 [Main Dictionary](doc/main-dict.md)

-The main dictionary has a basic interaction with the OS, 12 words, very basic.
-This aproach has some advantages over recreate all the API calls.
+The main dictionary has a basic interaction with the OS, 12 words, which is very basic.
+This aproach has some advantages over trying to recreate all the API calls.

 * Not deal with deprecate and diferent behavior in versions.
 * Is easy port to other OS or embebed in a boot image.
 No OS !